craftercms/docs/source/by-role/developer/composable/extensions/blueprints.rst

 Let's take a look at an example of fixing the **Screenshot not Set** image for an installed project as seen in the above image.

-Below are the folders/files for the blueprint used to install the project ``Sample Site``:
+Below are the folders/files for the blueprint used to install the project ``Ed``:

 .. image:: /_static/images/developer/plugins/bp-files-w-o-default-image.webp
    :alt: Plugin Descriptor - Blueprint files and folders without a default image